 –Tropes vs. Women in Video Games by Anita Sarkeesian (2013 to present)

-2. Any pieces that are an excellent example of larger trends surrounding the most talked about games of the year.
-Like from last year — BioShock Infinite, The Last of Us, Gone Home and so on.
-We want example pieces that highlight the discussion that took place around those games.
+2. Any piece that is an excellent example of larger trends surrounding the most talked about games of the year.
+Like from last year — Shadow of Mordor, Alien: Isolation, P.T. and so on.
+We want example pieces that highlight the discussion around those games.

-3. Any example pieces from the important voices and platforms (critics and sites) that stood out this year.
+3. Any example piece from important voices and platforms (critics and sites) that stood out this year.
 These are the pieces that best highlight or represent the critics’ writing and work throughout the year.

 4. Any pieces pertaining to gaming culture that highlight a conversation from this year.
-Large compilation pieces are preferred should they exist or pieces that otherwise capture the scope and variety of the conversation.
+Large compilation pieces are preferred should they exist for complicated affairs or pieces that otherwise capture the scope and variety of the conversation.

 5. Any pieces that is simply an exceptional piece of meritorious writing about games.